aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L02_Package_AVD_applications_ADDS.md

 1. If prompted, in the **Stay signed in to all your apps** window, clear the **Allow my organization to manage my device** checkbox and click **No, sign in to this app only**.
 1. In the **Remote Desktop** client window, within the **az140-21-ws1** section, double-click the **XML Notepad** icon, when prompted, provide the password, and verify that the XML Notepad launches successfully.

-> **Congratulations** on completing the task!
+  > **Congratulations** on completing the lab!
 Now, it's time to validate it.
 Here are the steps:
   > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
   > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help.

+### Review
+In this lab, you have completed the following:
+- Prepare for and create MSIX app packages
+- Implement an MSIX app attach image for Azure Virtual Desktop in Azure AD DS environment
+- Implement the MSIX app attached on Azure Virtual Desktop in AD DS environment

-**You have successfully completed the lab**
+## You have successfully completed the lab